GreenBeanio/Garrett-s-General-Programming-Style-Guide/Garrett's General Programming Style Guide.md

 # Preamble

 This document serves as a general style guide to be used across various programming languages.
 This is a style guide that I am creating for myself.
 The most important part of this style guide will be the naming conventions, as these will stay consistent across most languages.
-Other aspects regarding to syntax and such can change depending on the language.
-If you decide to use this style guide feel free to modify it in anyway that makes your code more consistent.
-Consistency is reason that style guides exist in the first place.
+Other aspects regarding syntax and such can change depending on the language.
+If you decide to use this style guide, feel free to modify it in any way that makes your code more consistent.
+Consistency is reasoning that style guides exist in the first place.

 Each programming language and project will most likely already have a style guide they wish for you to use.
 The most important aspect of any style guide is to stay consistent.
-If you wish to work with another project you should use the existing style guide.
+If you wish to work on another project, you should use the existing style guide.
 If you don't... they probably won't like you very much.
 Conforming to an existing style guide is often made simpler by installing a linter.
-Many programming languages have existing linters that you can run your code through, or add to your IDE, that will automatically handle formatting your code to fit their style guide.
+Many programming languages have existing linters that you can run your code through, or add to your IDE, which will automatically handle formatting your code to fit their style guide.

 <h2 id="Readability">Readability</h2>

 The code should prioritize readability.
 This means that it should be easy for you and other maintainers to understand, modify, and maintain.
 This should be facilitated through a mixture of naming conventions, structured programming, comments, and a prioritization of consistency.

-<h2 id="Headers">Headers</h2>
+<h2 id="Headers">Header Comment</h2>

+A header comment, a comment at the beginning of the code, is useful in tracking details such as the license the code uses, the author of the code, and when the code was created.

+You could also add a small description about what the project does and/or what the file does.
+However, this could become verbose very quickly.

+An example of what a header comment could look like is:

+---

+Project: [Project Name] [(link to website, source code, or repository)].

+Copyright: Copyright (c) [First Year]-[Current Year] [Project Name] Contributors

+Version: [Version Number]

+Status: [Removed, Deprecated, Prototype, Development, Production]

+License: [License]

+Author(s): [Author - Contact,]

+Maintainer: [Author - Contact]

+Credit: [Credit to additional parties that aren't contributors]

+Project Description: [Small description about what this project does]

+File Description: [Small description about what this file does]

+---

+This header comment is very verbose.
+Feel free to pick and choose the elements to use in your header comment at your discretion.
+The only ones you truly need to include are the ones required by the license you're using.

-<h2 id="Footers">Footers</h2>
+<h2 id="Footers">Footer Comment</h2>

+A footer comment, a comment at the end of the code, is used to track the contributions of contributors.
+This is used to keep track of changes to the code in the event that the source control system fails or is removed.

+An example footer comment would look like:

+---

+History of Contributions:
+[Year/Month/Day] - [Author - Contact] - [Brief description of the change]
+...

+---

+With each contribution being listed below.

+This is an optional element to include in your code that.
+It is an element that I have never seen included in another style guide, but I feel it could be useful.
+Possibly, to prevent it from becoming too verbose would be record a date range instead of a single date.
+That way not every contribution needs to be listed, only large changes of note.

 <h2 id="Comments">Comments</h2>